About CT State Capital Community College

 Our downtown location and partnerships with cultural institutions, businesses and government provide students with a rich learning experience that is stimulating, with access to jobs and internships they won’t get anywhere else.
-Unique to CCC is our Hartford Heritage Program (www.capitalcc.edu/HHP/), an initiative that connects course content to the cultural and historical institutions in the college’s neighborhood.
+Unique to CT State Capital is our Hartford Heritage Program (www.capitalcc.edu/HHP), an initiative that connects course content to the cultural and historical institutions in the college’s neighborhood.

 Welcome to campus and to The Capital Way.